exasol/Exasol/README.md

 # Welcome to Exasol

 <div>
-Modernize your data warehouse, accelerate analytics performance, optimize analytics costs, and securely manage AI—fueled by the world’s fastest Analytics Engine.
+Here you can modernize your data warehouse, accelerate analytics performance, optimize analytics costs, and securely manage AI—fueled by the world’s fastest Analytics Engine.

 </div>